-Reason: In the interests of the visual amenities of the locality and in accordance with Core Strategy Policy CSP 29, Design. - 4 No development shall take place until: - (a) Full foul and surface water drainage details, including a scheme to reduce maintain greenfield run off rates, and a programme of works for implementation, have been submitted to and approved in writing by the Local Planning Authority: - (b) Porosity tests are carried out in accordance with BRE 365, to demonstrate that the subsoil is suitable for soakaways; - (c) Calculations based on the results of these porosity tests to prove that adequate land area is available for the construction of the soakaways;

-Thereafter no part of the development shall be occupied or brought into use until the approved scheme has been fully implemented.
+(a) Full foul and surface water drainage details, including a scheme to reduce maintain greenfield run off rates, and a programme of works for implementation, have been submitted to and approved in writing by the Local Planning Authority: (b) Porosity tests are carried out in accordance with BRE 365, to demonstrate that the subsoil is suitable for soakaways; (c) Calculations based on the results of these porosity tests to prove that adequate land area is available for the construction of the soakaways; Thereafter no part of the development shall be occupied or brought into use until the approved scheme has been fully implemented.
 The scheme shall be retained throughout the life of the development.
 Reason: To ensure proper drainage of the area in accordance with Core Strategy Policy CSP 40, Pollution Control and Protection.

-- No development shall take place until there has been submitted to and approved in writing by the Local Planning Authority a plan indicating the position of boundary treatment to be erected.
+5 No development shall take place until there has been submitted to and approved in writing by the Local Planning Authority a plan indicating the position of boundary treatment to be erected.
 The boundary treatment shall be completed before the dwelling is occupied.
-Development shall be carried out in accordance with the approved details and shall thereafter be retained. - Reason: In the interests of the visual amenities of the locality and the amenities of occupiers of adjoining property and in accordance with Core Strategy Policy CSP 29, Design. - The parking/manoeuvring facilities, indicated on the submitted plan, shall be surfaced in a solid bound material (i.e. not loose chippings) and made available for the manoeuvring and parking of motor vehicles prior to the development being brought into use, and shall be retained for that sole purpose at all times. - Reason: To ensure that satisfactory off-street parking/manoeuvring areas are provided, in the interests of highway safety and the free flow of traffic and in accordance with Core Strategy Policy CSP 26, New Development and Highway Improvement.

-Development shall not commence until details for a scheme of works for resurfacing of the first 8.0m of the private access abutting the adjacent carriageway on Gunthwaite Lane has been submitted to and approved in writing by the Local Planning Authority.
+Development shall be carried out in accordance with the approved details and shall thereafter be retained.
+Reason: In the interests of the visual amenities of the locality and the amenities of occupiers of adjoining property and in accordance with Core Strategy Policy CSP 29, Design.
+6 The parking/manoeuvring facilities, indicated on the submitted plan, shall be surfaced in a solid bound material (i.e. not loose chippings) and made available for the manoeuvring and parking of motor vehicles prior to the development being brought into use, and shall be retained for that sole purpose at all times.
+Reason: To ensure that satisfactory off-street parking/manoeuvring areas are provided, in the interests of highway safety and the free flow of traffic and in accordance with Core Strategy Policy CSP 26, New Development and Highway Improvement.
+7 Development shall not commence until details for a scheme of works for resurfacing of the first 8.0m of the private access abutting the adjacent carriageway on Gunthwaite Lane has been submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be completed prior to the development being brought into use and be maintained throughout the duration of the development; in accordance with the approved details.

 Reason: To ensure that there is adequate provision for pedestrian and vehicular access to the site in the interests of highway safety in accordance with CSP26.

-- The dwelling hereby approved, and the existing farmhouse on Gunthwaite Hall Farm occupied by Mr and Mrs Emmott, shall be occupied by persons solely or mainly or last so employed locally in agriculture as defined in Section 336(1) of the Town and County Planning Act 1990, or in forestry and the dependants (which shall be taken to include a widow or widower) of such persons. - Reason: In order to comply with Saved UDP Policy GS8B and Paragraph 55 of the NPPF. - Onstruction or remediation work comprising the use of plant, machinery or equipment, or deliveries of materials shall only take place between the hours of 0800 to 1800 Monday to Friday and 0900 to 1400 on Saturdays and at no time on Sundays or Bank Holidays. - Reason: In the interests of the amenities of local residents and in accordance with Core Strategy Policy CSP 40, Pollution Control and Protection.
+8 The dwelling hereby approved, shall be occupied by persons solely or mainly or last so employed locally in agriculture as defined in Section 336(1) of the Town and County Planning Act 1990, or in forestry and the dependants (which shall be taken to include a widow or widower) of such persons.
+Reason: In order to comply with Saved UDP Policy GS8B and Paragraph 55 of Reason: In order to comply with Saved UDP Policy GS8B and Paragraph 55 of the NPPF.

+9 Construction or remediation work comprising the use of plant, machinery or equipment, or deliveries of materials shall only take place between the hours of 0800 to 1800 Monday to Friday and 0900 to 1400 on Saturdays and at no time on Sundays or Bank Holidays.
+Reason: In the interests of the amenities of local residents and in accordance with Core Strategy Policy CSP 40, Pollution Control and Protection.